Chhatrapati Shivaji Maharaj International Airport: Terminal 1 (divided into Terminal 1A, Terminal 1B, and Terminal 1C)

-Terminal 2 (Divided into 2A, 2B, and 2C)
+Terminal 2 (divided into 2A, 2B, and 2C)

-Terminal 2 of the airport is located at Sahar Village, in Vile Parle East.
-Designed by Aéroports de Paris and opened in January 1981, Terminal 2 was built in three modular phases as Terminals 2A, 2B, and 2C.
-Each module had a capacity of 2.5 million passengers.
+Terminal 2 is located at Sahar Village, in Vile Parle East.
+Designed by Aéroports de Paris, Terminal 2 was built in three modular phases as Terminal 2A, Terminal 2B, and Terminal 2C.
+Each module had a capacity of 2.5 million annual passengers.
 This terminal had an area of 120000 m2.

 The terminal structure was laid out in a space-saving vertical arrangement with separate levels for arrivals and departures.
-An overpass on the city-side took passengers to the upper level departure forecourt.
+An overpass on the city-side took passengers to the upper-level departure forecourt.

 The original terminal was a convex shaped single concourse building with 14 Code E contact stands.
-The greater T2 apron also provided a further 15 Code D/E and 6 Code C remote stands.
+The greater Terminal 2 apron also provided a further 15 Code D/E and 6 Code C remote stands.
 This gave a total of 35 stands on the existing apron.

 The departures section of 2A had 42 check-in counters, 18 more than in the international section at the Santacruz terminal.
 After completing customs and immigration formalities, the departing travellers were led down to a mezzanine floor where five elongated nodules connect the terminal with the aircraft via aerobridges.